plovanpete/cs3980-hw2-datausa/README.md

 pip install fastapi pydantic uvicorn
 ```

-Then use this command to run the servers:
+Then use this command to run the server:
 ```
 uvicorn main:app --reload
 ```